Save

 Once you have your fire burning and generating enough heat for your cooking needs, simply attach your pan, pot or grill to your stand and position it over the flames or coals.
 Be aware that the greater the fire doesn’t necessarily mean the better for cooking as heat may become inconsistent or you could get ash and soot blowing into your food.

-Pros and cons of cook stands
+Pros and Cons of Cook Stands

 Cook stand combinations are often made from steel and are very robust.
 They transfer heat quickly and so long as you prepare your cooking surface well, they are relatively easy to clean.